Web resources for Microsoft Dynamics 365

 The GUID value is updated when you publish customizations and ensures that the browser uses the latest cached version of the web resource.
 Because of this, use a relative path to a web resource, the Xrm.Utility.openWebResource function, or the $webresource directive (when possible) because the GUID value will automatically be included.
 For large web resources such as Silverlight web resources, there can be significant performance implications if you don’t use the cached version of the file.

-The following sample shows a URL for Microsoft Dynamics CRM Online, where MyOrganization is the name of your organization, and new_/test/test.htm is the name of the web resource:
+The following sample shows a URL for Microsoft Dynamics 365 (online), where MyOrganization is the name of your organization, and new_/test/test.htm is the name of the web resource:

 Including the ‘/’ character and a file name extension in the name of the web resource is an optional best practice.

-The following sample shows a URL for on–premises Microsoft Dynamics CRM, where myServer is the server name:
+The following sample shows a URL for on–premises Microsoft Dynamics 365, where myServer is the server name:

-When you write code to reference a web resource that will need to work for either Microsoft Dynamics CRM Online or on–premises Microsoft Dynamics CRM, you should use the getClientUrl function.
+When you write code to reference a web resource that will need to work for either Microsoft Dynamics 365 (online) or on–premises Microsoft Dynamics 365, you should use the getClientUrl function.

 Create accessible web resources